 St Davids Old Farmhouse Brewery lies just outside St Davids, and is a true gem that’s going from strength to strength.
 Their Cwrw Clos Farmhouse Ale recently received a Great Taste award, and 2022 saw a collaboration with Car Y Mor on a Seaweed Lager!
 We can’t wait to see what these guys get up to next.
 Stop in to the brewery to meet the team and pick up some fabulous beer.

 Forage your own food

 We’re not suggesting that you start eating out of hedges.
 But we are suggesting that you take a foraging class to learn about edible plants and sea vegetables.
-Wild about Pembrokeshire offer foraging tours as well as leading a group foraging walk from Oriel y Parc gallery around the local lanes and hedgerows of this tiny city, learning about the abundance of food all around us.
+Coastal Foraging offers foraging tours around the bountiful coast around St Davids, learning about the abundance of food all around us.

 Do it Yourself (with some help)

-You’ll find plenty of fresh, local fruit and vegetables for sale all around Pembrokeshire – if you’re looking for a farm shop near St Davids, your best bet is Gate 2 Plate Farmshop just outside of Haverfordwest.
+You’ll find plenty of fresh, local fruit and vegetables for sale all around Pembrokeshire – if you’re looking for a farm shop near St Davids, Gate 2 Plate Farmshop is just outside Haverfordwest.
 Use the kitchen in your beautiful Pembrokeshire cottage to cook up a treat using the abundance of natural ingredients from your surroundings, giving you a true taste of Pembrokeshire.

 Any foodie visiting Pembrokeshire must try the fresh seafood coming straight out of the Irish sea.
-Our favourite seafood vendor is Mrs Will the Fish, who provides delicious dressed seafood platters ready for you to savour.
-With fresh spider crap, lobster and crevettes on offer, you couldn’t get a more authentic taste of this coastal county.
+Mrs Will the Fish provides delicious dressed seafood platters ready for you to savour.
+With fresh spider crab, lobster and other locally caught goodies on offer, you couldn’t get a more authentic taste of this coastal county.

 Visit a food festival